AgentA12/E-commerce-Back-end/README.md

 Then run ```npm run seeds```
 And finally run node server

-You can now create request to the database
+You can now create requests to the database